bitburner-official/bitburner-src/markdown/bitburner.ns.kill_1.md

 ## NS.kill() method

-Terminate the script with the provided filename, hostname, and script arguments.
+Terminate the script(s) with the provided filename, hostname, and script arguments.

 **Signature:**